robmasocco/AOS-TAG/ideas.md

 The wakeup condition is a particular epoch-based struct.
 When the epoch selector gets flipped, that's a linearization point for the message buffer: all receiver threads that got in there before this will get the message, others were too late.
 The only difference is the need for an rwlock to avoid that the epoch selector gets flipped before a receiver can atomically increment the corresponding epoch presence counter: this is required here because if not, there could be some unlikely but dangerous race conditions that would lead to a receiver registering to an epoch that is *two times ahead* the one that it believes to be in, thus behaving incorrectly and skipping a message that it should get.

 Writers wait for all readers that got a condition value, i.e. they busy-wait on the "old" presence counter to become zero.
-This represents the RCU's grace period.
+This represents RCU's grace period.
 For receivers, reading the current condition value at first, before atomically incrementing the presence counter, is very important to sync with the state, avoid deadlocks and be waited by the very next writer.

+Full instance wakeups work in a similar fashion, as is clear from the pseudocode above.

 # TODO LIST